Advising, Enrollment & Transfer Services

 Credits are always accepted at the discretion of the receiving school.
 Talking with a transfer counselor from a 4-year school at one of KVCC’s Transfer events is a great way to find out what classes will be accepted.
 Students have the opportunity to make individual appointments with representatives from various Maine schools to have their KVCC transcript evaluated several times during the academic year.

-Teresa Smith, the Director of Advising & Enrollment Services, can help you create a plan to maximize the number of credits that will transfer, and connect you with transfer officials at the school you plan to attend.
-You can reach her at 453-5082 or via e-mail at email@example.com .
+Teresa Smith, Interim Assistant Dean of Enrollment, can help you create a plan to maximize the number of credits that will transfer, and connect you with transfer officials at the school you plan to attend.
+You can reach her at 453-5155 or via e-mail at email@example.com .

 Can I get financial aid at a 4-year school?

 In most cases the answer to this question is YES.
 However, the only way to know for sure is to apply for aid by filling out the Free Application for Federal Student Aid (FAFSA).
 Be sure to list all the schools you are applying to on your FAFSA.
 IMPORTANT! – Many 4-year schools have early deadlines for financial aid consideration…ask about these and get your FAFSA done before the deadline or you could miss out on grants and scholarships.

 If you transfer from a Maine community college before earning an associate degree or certificate, the credits you earn at your next school may make it possible for you to complete your community college credential.